datalad-handbook/book/docs/basics/installation.rst

    If you have always used Windows be prepared for some user experience changes when using Linux compared to Windows.
 For one, there will be no graphical user interface (GUI).
-Instead, you will work inside of the standard Linux terminal.
+Instead, you will work inside a terminal window.
 This however mirrors the examples and code snippets provided in this handbook exactly.
    Also, note that there will be incompatibilities between the Windows and Linux filesystems.
    Files that are created within the WSL for example can not be modified with